Find out what some of our graduates are doing today in pursuing their successful careers.

 Decoteau says when UTI was in the preliminary stages of putting together a Department of Defense career skills program, BMW immediately stepped forward, seeing the value veterans already bring to their organization at their dealerships around the country.

-“Technicians are in high demand, as we are facing one of the largest technician shortages in decades,” Decoteau says.
-“I have seen firsthand there is a high demand for veteran technicians due to the leadership, and transferrable and intangible skills they bring to the table."
+“I have seen firsthand there is a high demand for veteran technicians due to the leadership and transferrable and intangible skills they bring to the table," Decoteau says.

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.